 February is really the jump start month for spring in San Antonio.
-If you didn’t get a chance to look at Part 1 of this series last week on planting and pruning, you can access the blog at the link.
+If you didn’t get a chance to look at Jump Start Spring Part 1: Planting and Pruning, you can access the blog at the link.
 Part 2 is all about lawn and soil prep for the upcoming spring season.
 When it comes to lawn and soil prep, there is plenty to do this month, as well as plenty to plan for next month.
 I’ll try to break it down in easy steps.

 February Lawn Care in San Antonio